elizabethsiegle/Bay_Area_tech_meetups/README.md

 + [106 Miles](https://www.meetup.com/106miles/) is for entrepreneurs and web developers.
 Meetups held across the Bay Area, at bars and restaurants around Redwood City, Palo Alto, and San Francisco.
 <br>
 <br>
-+ :thumbsup: [SF Investors and Startups](https://www.meetup.com/SFInvestors/) They host celebrity VC’s including [Megan Quinn](https://twitter.com/msquinn), [Holly Liu](https://twitter.com/hollyhliu) of [Kabam](www.kabam.com), and Tinder’s founder and CEO [Sean Rad](https://twitter.com/seanrad), among others.
++ :thumbsup: [SF Investors and Startups](https://www.meetup.com/SFInvestors/) hosts celebrity VC’s including [Megan Quinn](https://twitter.com/msquinn), [Holly Liu](https://twitter.com/hollyhliu) of [Kabam](www.kabam.com), and Tinder’s founder and CEO [Sean Rad](https://twitter.com/seanrad), among others.
 You have to pay for tickets, but hey, these are some pretty A+ speakers and connections.
 <br>

 + :grinning: [Startup Grind](https://www.meetup.com/Startup-Grind/).
 Though many of their events you have to pay, they host a variety of fun parties, movie nights, networking events, and VC speakers.